Skip to content

 Each sanitizer job resolves independently.
 Setting one variable moves exactly that sanitizer; the others stay on their defaults.

-Variable Default label when unset Example
+Variable Default label when unset Example (dedicated sanitizer VM label)

-PULP_SANITIZER_ASAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_ASAN_RUNS_ON_JSON --body '["self-hosted","macos","arm64","sanitizer"]'
+PULP_SANITIZER_ASAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_ASAN_RUNS_ON_JSON --body '["self-hosted","macOS","ARM64","pulp-sanitizer-vm-macos"]'

-PULP_SANITIZER_TSAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_TSAN_RUNS_ON_JSON --body '["self-hosted","macos","arm64","sanitizer"]'
+PULP_SANITIZER_TSAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_TSAN_RUNS_ON_JSON --body '["self-hosted","macOS","ARM64","pulp-sanitizer-vm-macos"]'

-PULP_SANITIZER_UBSAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_UBSAN_RUNS_ON_JSON --body '["self-hosted","macos","arm64","sanitizer"]'
+PULP_SANITIZER_UBSAN_RUNS_ON_JSON macos-14 gh variable set PULP_SANITIZER_UBSAN_RUNS_ON_JSON --body '["self-hosted","macOS","ARM64","pulp-sanitizer-vm-macos"]'

 PULP_SANITIZER_RTSAN_RUNS_ON_JSON ubuntu-24.04 gh variable set PULP_SANITIZER_RTSAN_RUNS_ON_JSON --body '["self-hosted","linux","x64","sanitizer"]'